It is 2017 and I think we can all admit to something.

 I entered and after walking for a few mins, I confronted my first hot spring.

 Next up was the Hot Springs Museum.
-This was the best part… but take that with a grain of salt.
-It was about as cool as a hot spring museum can be.
+This was the best part… but it was about as cool as a hot spring museum can be.

 Public Hot Springs:

 After this I went to the public hot springs.
 The public springs were the reason I never considered booking a treatment at one of the private spas - it only cost 40 TWD (less than $2 USD) to take a dip.

 I dragged my exhausted, sweaty body to the public spring viewing platform.
 I observed the crowded, steamy pools.

 That is when it hit me - I was already miserable and overheated, and nothing was getting me in that spring.